-Compulsive leaders also become impatient with discussions they deem too long or tasks that exceed their budgeted time frames.
+time frames.
 Slow people and inefficient meetings frustrate them, as do unnecessary explanations.
 Compulsive leaders are more concerned about averting delays than how their behavior affects those around them.

 Image management is another noticeable trait, Dr. Chestnut notes.
-They will shape-shift to portray the image of success they believe others enjoy being in charge and having things done their way.
+They will shape-shift to portray the image of success they believe others have, which takes a lot of work.
+They outwardly enjoy being in charge and having things done their way.